camroybal/greywrite/content/thoughts/Implementation Shortfall Optimization.md

   - seed
   - tradedesk
 ---
-> *Implementation Shortfall is the difference between the decision price and the final execution price (including fees or commissions) during a trade; also known as "**Slippage**.
-The concept is of particular concern when dealing with large institutional level orders where liquidity is a primary concern".
+> *Implementation Shortfall is the difference between the decision price and the final execution price (including fees or commissions) during a trade; also known as **Slippage**.
+> The concept is of particular concern when dealing with large institutional level orders where liquidity is a primary concern.

 $$ \ IS = [ (N * (PriceAtEnd - PriceAtDecision))$$
 $$ - Σ (NumActual * (PriceActual - PriceAtDecision)) ] $$